WaleedGowharji/ORSoftwareTools2014/IntroPython/README.md

 **IntroPython3**: Introduces CART and random forest in Python.
 There are some exercises at the end to test understanding of the topics mentioned.

+**IntroPython4**: Demonstrates how to use hierarchical and k-means clustering.
+There are some exercises at the end to test understanding of the topics mentioned.

+**IntroPython5**: Demonstrates how to apply Support Vector Machines in Python.